 Only through continuous communication with your instructor and consistent work habits can an online course be a successful experience.
-Please read the following policies and procedures to understand the specific participation requirements to maintain enrollment in the online ABE, GED® Preparation or AAAE program course.
+Please read the following policies and procedures to understand the specific participation requirements to maintain enrollment in the online ABE, GED® Preparation or ASB program course.

 You may be called upon to attend a two (2) hour orientation at the main campus before beginning your coursework; although, the orientation is usually performed remotely/online.
 During this time, you will complete required forms and review any pertinent information.
-You must have a working email address for direct consultation with your instructor as well as the Adult Education Online Coordinator.
+You must have a working email address for direct consultation with your instructor.
 You will receive via email your login information for the online tools used for study just prior to or on the date of your online program start.

 You are enrolled for six (6) hours part-time or ten (10) hours full-time each week.
 Your attendance will be determined by the number of work hours on computer-based coursework, additional assignments and other events as determined by your instructor.
-Attendance reports will be run each Monday by the LTC data clerk and submitted to the Adult Education Program Manager for review.
+Attendance reports will be run each Monday by the instructor and submitted to data personnel for review and recording.